IDA user instructions

 IDA can be used with different user interfaces: browser, command line and file transfer program.

 With browser user interface you can use all basic features including uploading, updating, removing and downloading files and directories, and their metadata.
 The browser user interface is accessed through CSC's customer portal Scientist's User Interface (SUI), where IDA storage space is also applied for and managed.
-Command line use is best suited for large file uploads.
+Command line has most versatile functions for managing data, metadata and user rights.
+Command line use is also best suited for large file uploads.
 The data stored in IDA is available at CSC's computatitonal servers through command line.
 The tool can also be used to integrate the service to customer's own systems for command line use.
 Cyberduck file transfer program offers diverse functions and enables uploading multiple files at once with a graphical user interface.
+The table below presents the features of IDA user interfaces.

 You can log in by using the CSC account and CSC password or by authentication by Haka.
 The IDA password is not needed in the browser user interface.
 In order to log in with Haka in the Scientist's User Interface, you need to link your CSC user name to your Haka account (https://sui.csc.fi/web/sui/add-services).